top of page

 “We don’t allow them.
 Come with me.”

 The two Lord Protectors followed Arenamaster Egan through the crowds to the arena.
-Moving through a small archway, they entered the ground floor on the sands.
-The oval shaped arena and stands were white around the circumference, as well as the seats, to reflect heat.
-An awning that could shade the spectators on particularly hot sunny days was retraced.
-Across the way was a larger archway, which was the main entrance with three animal monuments above it.
+Moving through a small archway, they entered the sand’s ground floor.
+The oval-shaped arena and stands were white around the circumference, and the seats were to reflect heat.
+An awning that could shade the spectators on particularly hot or sunny days was retracted.
+Across the way, a larger archway, the main entrance, had three animal monuments above it.

 “What do those represent?”
 My‑re asked.

-Pointing Arenamaster Egan said, “The two rearing horses facing each other are a tribute to our Rirorni neighbors to the south and some of our best customers.
+Pointing, Arenamaster Egan said, “The two rearing horses facing each other are a tribute to our Rirorni neighbors to the south and some of our best customers.
 Once introduced to the gladiatorial games after the war, they can’t get enough.
-We see more and more visit every year.
+We see more and more visits every year.
 It helps keep the stadium filled.”

-“Yes to both,” Egan nodded then motioned.
-“In the middle of the stallions are the flying eagle and a reminder that Shadowspire is always watching the Sons of the Horse.”
+“Yes to both,” Egan nodded, then motioned.
+“Above the stallions is the flying eagle and a reminder that Shadowspire is always watching the Sons of the Horse.”

-Traveling across the sands a hooded figure in a red robe entered through the entrance.
-By the silhouette the person appeared female.
-She was carrying a bucket of water with an over-sized sponge floating on top.
+Traveling across the sands, a hooded figure in a red robe entered through the entrance.
+By the silhouette, the person appeared female.
+She carried a bucket of water with an oversized sponge floating on top.

 “Who’s that?”
 My‑re asked.
 “Isn’t it a little hot to be wearing that?
 Can’t she take it off?”

-“No!”
-Egan exclaimed.
-“Don’t tough her and leave her alone.
-That’s Terina the Arena Cleaner.
+“No,” Egan replied.
+“Don’t touch her and leave her alone.
+That’s Terina, the Arena Cleaner.
 Never remove her hood.
-No one knows for sure, but the rumor is she was once a very beautiful woman, but was struck down by the gods for her vanity and arrogance.
+No one knows for sure, but the rumor was she was once a very beautiful woman but struck down by the gods for her vanity and arrogance.
 Anyone seeing her face is cursed to scream for a day from the horror.
-To each her family humility, the gods tasked her to hide her face and clean the arena grounds after every gladiator cycle until there are no more games on the sands.
+To teach her humility, the gods tasked her to hide her face and clean the arena grounds after every gladiator cycle until there were no more games on the sands.
 And before you ask, she gets paid.
-Even the cursed need to eat and live.”
+Even those cursed by the gods need to eat and live.”

-My-re’s gait slowed and stared at Terina.
-She began to scrub the arena wall, but stopped.
-She turned her hooded head towards My-re, but her face was obscured.
+My‑re’s gait slowed, and they stared at Terina.
+She began to scrub the arena wall but stopped.
+She turned her hooded head toward My‑re, but the shadows within obscured her face.

-They followed Egan to a door with a sign reading ‘Arenamaster’ and he motioned form them to enter.
-Inside was a little dark, but a large shelf along one wall held a wide variety of goblets and mugs that must have come from every corner of Alastari.
-Three strategically placed cases displayed faded ribbons and plaques, so a guest could easily see the owner’s accomplishments.
-In the center of the room was a large table and a cushioned chair with parchments scattered all over it with some fallen to the floor.
+They followed Egan to a door with a sign reading Arenamaster, and he motioned for them to enter.
+It was a little dark inside, but a large shelf along one wall held a wide variety of goblets and mugs that must have come from every corner of Alastari.
+Three strategically placed cases displayed faded ribbons and plaques so guests could easily see the owner's accomplishments.
+A large table and a cushioned chair with parchments scattered all over it, with some falling to the floor, occupied the center of the room.

-Going behind his desk Egan rummaged through it and pulled out an unconventionally sheet of sky-blue paper with several names already scribbled on it.
-“Now, before we go any further.
-You need to sign a pledge that you will not partake in any tournaments, face-to-faces, pit fighting, underground fight clubs, and etcetera.”
-He then pulled out and opened an elaborate case and retrieved a snow white, feathered quill and ink container.
+Going behind his desk, Egan rummaged through it and pulled out an unconventional sheet of sky-blue paper with several names already scribbled on it.
+“Now, before we proceed any further.
+You need to sign a pledge that you will not partake in any tournaments, face-to-faces, pit fighting, underground fight clubs, etcetera.”
+He pulled out, opened an elaborate case, and retrieved a snow-white, feathered quill and ink container.
 “Sign the blue cover sheet with this.”

 Taking the quill, Vomarian dipped it and began to sign his name, but the ink disappeared and absorbed into the blue paper.
 He tried again with the same result.

 “That’s bizarre.
-Shelia Greywand provided this quill and ink personally.
+Sheila Greywand personally provided this quill and ink.
 It’s worked for years without any issues.”
-Eyeing them Egan said, “We’ll no matter.
+Eyeing them, Egan said, “Well, no matter.
 There’s still the Trap of Truth,” Egan said.

 “The what?”
 Vomarian asked.

-“Ah, someone’s been rated as very intelligent,” Arenamaster Egan said nodding to her.
+“Ah, someone’s been rated very intelligent,” Arenamaster Egan said, nodding to her.

-“Yes, it’s something else Shelia provided.
-It just ensures you aren’t a tournament charged warrior,” Egan said.
-“Go on pick it up.
+“Yes, it’s something else Sheila provided.
+It just ensures you aren’t a tournament-charged warrior,” Egan said.
+“Go on, pick it up.
 It won’t bite.”

-Vomarian Fae cautiously regarded Egan then My-re and back to Egan, who motioned from him to continue.
-The Shagornan elf picked up the object.
+Vomarian cautiously regarded Egan, then My‑re, and back to Egan, who motioned for him to continue.
+The Shagornan Elf picked up the object.
 It then began to radiate light from within.
 It suddenly went pure white and blazed, lighting the entire room.

-Dropping it, Vomarian Fae said, “The nine hells, that thing started to burn.”
+Dropping it, Vomarian gasped, “The nine hells, that thing started to burn.”

 “As I thought,” Egan commented.
 “That’s never happened to a new initiate.”